 Learn how to sleep well naturally by making some simple changes to your nighttime routine.

 Sleep is integral to enjoying good health.
 Of course eating a healthy, varied diet full of loads of fresh fruits and veggies also helps.
 But getting a good night's sleep, I think, magnifies every other effort towards living the best life possible.
-However, it can sometimes be challenging to get a good night's sleep for whatever reason.
+However, learning how to sleep well can sometimes be challenging for whatever reason.

 Raise your hand if you've been really stressed out about something at work or family troubles and it's kept you up at night?
 (I kinda think that's unanimous!)
 There are definitely steps to learn how to sleep well naturally and I'm excited to share what I've learned below.
 (Plus there's a delicious green smoothie that's perfect for a pre-bed snack!)